 The PIMS tool integrates with ESRI's ArcGIS software and evaluates each sidewalk segment based on the criteria above.
 Every absent segment in the City is scored and then placed into five general categores: Very High, High, Medium, Low, and Very Low.
-These ranking categories will be used by the City to prioritize segments for future sidewalk programs.
+These ranking categories will be used by the City to prioritize segments for development of short and long-term work plans based on anticipated budgets.